Skip to content

 Module name Credits Method of organisation

-Design Research Methods 6 On-campus learning
+Design Research Methods 6 Blended learning

 Design Studio 1 12 On-campus learning